coder/code-marketplace/README.md

 [code-server](https://github.com/cdr/code-server).

 This marketplace reads extensions from file storage and provides an API for editors to consume.
-It does not have a frontend or any mechanisms for adding or updating extensions in the marketplace.
+It does not have a frontend or any mechanisms for extension authors to add or update extensions in the marketplace.

 ## Deployment